sanity-io/next-sanity/README.md

 ### Working example implementation

-Check out our [Personal website template][personal-website-template] to see a feature complete example of how `revalidateTag` is used together with Live Previews.
+Check out our [Personal website template][personal-website-template] to see a feature-complete example of how `revalidateTag` is used together with Live Previews.

 ### Debugging caching and revalidation

-To aid in debugging and understanding what's in the cache, revalidated, skipped and more, add the following to your Next.js configuration file:
+To aid in debugging and understanding what's in the cache, revalidated, skipped, and more, add the following to your Next.js configuration file:

 ```js
 // ./next.config.js